Life in France. A Dream and a Plan

 Hidden costs:

-- Rural homes may be cheap upfront, but maintenance is costly.
+- Rural homes may be less expensive upfront, but maintenance is costly.
 A 200-year-old farmhouse with thick stone walls?
 Sounds romantic, but heating it in the winter is another story (€200–€400 per month).

 - French property taxes vary by region.
 Expect anywhere from €500–€3,000 annually